 Below is some information and tips to make your visit to Angkor easier and enjoyable.
-If you want detailed information and tips on when to visit Cambodia, visa procedures, money, safety, etc, click here.

 Many people call the site Angkor Wat after its most famous temple, but actually it isn’t one temple, it’s a huge city expanding on 400 sq. meters and full of over a thousand Buddhist and Hindu temples still standing.
 The city of Angkor was the capital of Khmer empire and flourished from 9th to 15th centuries before its decline by the hands of Ayutthaya kingdom and subsequent conquerings.